pizza-777/sol2uml/README.md

 Visually display a contract's storage slots.

 WARNING: sol2uml does not use the Solidity compiler so may differ with solc.
-A known example is storage arrays declared with a constant, immutable or expression will show as only taking one slot but it could be more.
-Storage arrays declared with an integer work.
+A known example is fixed-sized arrays declared with an expression will fail to be sized.

 Arguments:
   fileFolderAddress           file name, base folder or contract address